DavidMertz/RegEx_Puzzles/book.md

 programming language via a library.

 For this book, we will use Python to pose these puzzles.
-In particular, we will use the standard library module <class>re</class>.
-Often code samples are used in puzzles and in explanation; where I wish to show the output from code, the example emulates to the Python shell with lines starting with `>>> ` (or continuing with `... `).
+In particular, we will use the standard library module `re`  Often code samples are used in puzzles and in explanation; where I wish to show the output from code, the example emulates to the Python shell with lines starting with `>>> ` (or continuing with `... `).
 Outputs are echoed without a prompt in this case.
 Where code defines a function that is not necessarily executed in the mention, only the plain code is shown.

 While you are reading this book, I strongly encourage you to keep open an interactive Python environment.
 Many tools enable this, such